Does your website content achieve these 5 things?

 At some point on your target customer or client’s buying journey, it is very likely that they’re going to look at your website.
 So it’s vital that the site is set up to enable to help them take the next step on that journey, and your copy is a vital part of that process.

-Here are five things your website copy should be able to achieve:
+Here are five things your website content should be able to achieve:

 1) Guide your visitors to their required destination